Thermal conductivity reduction in (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C high entropy carbide from extrinsic

 \section{Results and Discussion}

-SDTR measurements of pristine (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C with a thick gold transducer return room-temperature thermal property values of $k_{\mathrm{tot}}=9.14\pm0.75$~W/m$\cdot$K and $D=3.70\pm0.24$~mm$^2$/s, which imply a specific heat capacity of $C_p=293\pm13$~J/kg$\cdot$K. Although no direct comparisons exist for this 4-cation HEC in the literature, these values are consistent with the thermal properties measured in bulk (Hf$_{0.2}$Zr$_{0.2}$Ta$_{0.2}$Nb$_{0.2}$Ti$_{0.2}$)C synthesized using the same procedure~\cite{Yan2018}. \cref{tab:thermal_prop} compares the as-measured values of the 4- and 5-cation HEC thermal properties.
+SDTR measurements of pristine (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C with a thick gold transducer return room-temperature thermal property values of $k_{\mathrm{tot}}=9.14\pm0.20$~W/m$\cdot$K and $D=3.70\pm0.06$~mm$^2$/s, which imply a specific heat capacity of $C_p=293\pm4$~J/kg$\cdot$K, with all uncertainties listed as the standard error of multiple spatially-varying measurements.
+Although no direct comparisons exist for this 4-cation HEC in the literature, these values are consistent with the thermal properties measured in bulk (Hf$_{0.2}$Zr$_{0.2}$Ta$_{0.2}$Nb$_{0.2}$Ti$_{0.2}$)C synthesized using the same procedure~\cite{Yan2018}. \cref{tab:thermal_prop} compares the as-measured values of the 4- and 5-cation HEC thermal properties.
 That the 4-cation HEC measured here retains a higher thermal conductivity is consistent with the lower levels of mass and force constant scattering expected with one fewer principal elements.
 In addition, the distinctly higher value for $C_p$ is consistent with excluded cation, Hf, having the lowest $C_p$ of any of the constituent binary carbides~\cite{Yan2018}.
 Confirmation measurements of $C_p$ made using DSC returned a value $310\pm5$~J/kg$\cdot$K at $\sim$335~K, consistent with the theoretically monotonically-rising heat capacity in refractory carbides in this temperature range~\cite{Wolf1999}.